Hyundai Sonata Hybrid Performance

 Acceleration and Power

-The 2014 Hyundai Sonata Hybrid is powered by a 2.4-liter four-cylinder engine and an electric motor that produce a combined 199 horsepower.
+The 2015 Hyundai Sonata Hybrid has a 2.4-liter four-cylinder engine and an electric motor that produce 199 horsepower combined.
 A six-speed automatic transmission is standard.
-The 2014 Sonata Hybrid gets an EPA-estimated 36/40 mpg city/highway, which is good for a midsize car but worse than what most hybrid rivals get.
+According to the EPA, the 2015 Sonata Hybrid gets 36/40 mpg city/highway, which is good for a midsize car but lower than what most hybrid rivals get.

-- "Although its acceleration times aren't any quicker than most competitors' numbers, the Sonata Hybrid feels energetic moving through urban traffic." -- Edmunds-"When Hyundai corrects the sluggish throttle response issues and elevates the fuel efficiency to competitive levels, we might be looking at the next leader in hybrid technology." -- Kelley Blue Book (2013)
+- "When Hyundai corrects the sluggish throttle response issues and elevates the fuel efficiency to competitive levels, we might be looking at the next leader in hybrid technology." -- Kelley Blue Book (2013)

 - "The Hybrid accelerates quickly in all driving situations.
 When the drivetrain switches back and forth between electric and gas-engine power, the transitions are virtually seamless, though the transmission sometimes downshifts slowly when more power is needed.
 Some editors noticed annoying bogging and surging from the drivetrain in low- and moderate-speed driving." -- Consumer Guide (2013)